Art in Penge

 As well as fine artists there are actors, novelists, dramatists, poets, stage and film directors, photographers, cinematographers, singers and choreographers, dance groups, some of international stature.

-The recent Penge Poets group had a sold-out session at the Blue Belle Café.
+The Penge Poets group has sold-out sessions at the Blue Belle Café.
 There is also Pet Sounds which assembles at the Alexandra.
 The new Tension Art Gallery has a programme of new work from an eclectic mix of artists.
 Long may art in Penge survive and be valued.